sauterto/clim_env_hydro/_build/html/_sources/docs/wind_system.md

 \cdot K^{-1}$.

-**Exercise 3**: Find the equilibrium updraft speed ($m~s^{-1}$) of a thermal in a 2 im boundary layer with environmental temperature 15ºC and a thermal temperture of 19.5 ºC.
+**Exercise 3**: Find the equilibrium updraft speed ($m~s^{-1}$) of a thermal in a 2 km boundary layer with environmental temperature 15ºC and a thermal temperture of 19.5 ºC.

 **Exercise 4**: Winds of 10 $m~s^{-1}$ are flowing in a valley of 10 km width.
-Further downstream, teh valley narrows to the width of 2.5 km.
+Further downstream, the valley narrows to the width of 2.5 km.
 Find the wind speed in the constriction, assuming constant flow depth.

 **Exercise 5**: Assume $g/T_v=0.0333~m \cdot s^{-2} \cdot K^{-1}$.
 For a